This simple, vegan Chickpea Casserole with Tomatoes & Thai Basil is a nutritious, Asian inspired dish. It is delicious served with rice or quinoa.

 Preheat the oven to 400 F/ 200 C/ gas mark 6.
 You will need a medium size oven dish, about 6 cm deep.

 Remove the saucepan from the heat, discard the bay leaves and puree the sauce.
 Taste and adjust the seasoning as necessary.
 Pour the sauce into the oven dish, add the chickpeas, stir through and bake for 30 minutes.

-Pin Tomato Chickpea Casserole with Thai Basil recipe!
+Pin Chickpea Casserole with Tomatoes & Thai Basil!

 KEEP IN TOUCH!